Skip to main content

 Logic Explanation:

-1. The first example demonstrates Tuple matching and the wildcard _.
-Swift can compare multiple values simultaneously.
+1. The first example demonstrates Tuple matching and the wildcard character _.
+Swift can match multiple values simultaneously.

-2. The second example demonstrates “Value Binding”, temporarily storing matched values as constants x, y, and applying additional logic via the where clause.
+2. The second example demonstrates “Value Binding”, temporarily storing matched values as constants x, y, and applying additional logic via where clauses.

 #

-Concept Correspondence: Similar to C# switch, especially Pattern Matching introduced in C# 8.0+.
+Concept Correspondence: Similar to C#’s switch, especially Pattern Matching introduced in C# 8.0+.

 // C# 8.0+ Pattern Matching